forlond/phpunit-testing-tools/docs/psr_log.md

 ;
 ```

-Example: The test will fail because the same expectation was added more than once.
+Example: The test will fail because the same assertion was added more than once.

 ```php
 $logger = new TestLogger();